angie-clau/workshop-jsconfco/README.md

 	];
 	```

-	now let's go and add the tap event logic to our login button, copy and paste the following inside your `app/login/login.ts` file:
+	now let's go and add the tap event logic for our login button, copy and paste the following code inside your `app/login/login.ts` file:

 	``` javascript
 	import {Component} from "@angular/core";